jdhouse27/memory/README.md

 # Memory
-* A interactive game app to test your memory skills
+An interactive game app to test your memory skills

 ## Website
 https://avengersmemory.herokuapp.com/